jamespfennell/texcraft/README.md

     Texlang's standard library contains implementations of many TeX primitives like `\count`, `\def` and `\expandafter`.

 There are other smaller parts of the project, for example
-    a Rust crates for
+    Rust crates for
     [TeX font metric data](https://texcraft.dev/reference/tfm/),
     [DVI output files](https://texcraft.dev/reference/dvi/)
     and [hyphenation](https://texcraft.dev/reference/hyphenate/).

 The [project manifesto](https://texcraft.dev/manifesto.html)
-  describes goals of the project in greater depth.
+  describes the goals of the project in greater depth.

 ## Trying it out